SomenMistri/intro_to_scRNA-seq/schedule/README.md

 | ~30 mins  | Visualization of specific gene expression  |
 | ~30 mins  | Paper discussion and challenges of scRNA-seq  |
 | ~5 mins  | Homework Assignment  |

+## Questions?
+Please email me if you have questions or would like to schedule a meeting

+Email: smistri@uvm.edu
+Office: Given E305B
+Office phone number: 802-656-8832 (Monday-Friday; 8am to 5pm)